UWC2-PYTHON/ProgrammingInPython/source/modules/IteratorsAndGenerators.rst

 - ``dict.values()``
 - ``dict.items()``
 - ``zip()``
-- ...
+- etc.

-In python2 -- those are all sequences. (in the case of zip and dict methods, they return actual lists)
+In Python 2 -- those are all sequences.
+(In the case of zip and dict methods, they return actual lists.)

 But it turns out that the most common operation for sequences is to iterate through them:

 .. code-block:: python

     for item in a_sequence:
-      do_something_with_item
+        do_something_with_item()

 So fairly early in Python2, Python introduced the idea of the "iterable".

 More or less, an "iterable" is something you can, well, iterate over in a for loop, but often does not keep the whole sequence in memory at once.
 After all -- why make a copy of something just to look at all its items?

-Example:
+For example:

 In python2: ``dict.keys()`` returns a list of all the keys in the dict.
 But why make a full copy of all the keys, when all you want to do is:

 .. code-block:: python

     for k in dict.keys():
         do_something_with(k)

-Even worse: ``dict.items()`` created a full list of ``(key, value)`` tuples.
--- a complete copy of all the data in the dict.
+Even worse: ``dict.items()`` created a full list of ``(key, value)`` tuples -- a complete copy of all the data in the dict.

 Even worse still: ``enumerate(dict.items())`` created a whole list of ``(index, (key, value))`` tuples -- lots of copies of everything.

-Enter ``iter*``
+Enter ``iter*``.

-Python2 then introduced "iterable" versions of a number of functions and methods:
+Python 2 then introduced "iterable" versions of a number of functions and methods:

 ``itertools.izip``
 ``dict.iteritems()``